irmus/NUCLEO-STM32G431KB-FreeRTOS/01.2.blinky_adv/README.md

 Realtime blinky example with FreeRTOS.

-Default task loops with **exact 1s interval** and toggles on board LED.
+Default task loops with **exact 1s interval** and toggles an on-board LED.
+To get timing accuracy, two concepts are introduced.

-Uses HSE 24MHz crystal osicllator instead of HSI RC oscillator.
+1. Uses HSE 24MHz crystal osicllator instead of HSI RC oscillator.
 Crystal oscillator is more accurate and stable than HSI which has 1% accuracy.
+To implement HSE, you must short two solder bridges, SB9/SB10
+1. Use osDelayUntil() instead of osDelay(). osDelayUntil() returns after **absolute deadline**.
+It does not affected by other tasks.

 ### CubeMX Settings
 - Project is generated with STM32CubeIDE